Happykiller/ODA_ODA/content/doc/index.en.markdown

 ### Ajax

-Il s'agit de l'appel standard.
+This is the standard call.

 ### Offline

-Ce mode permet de renvoyer ce qui est en cache sans restrinction de temps, c'est à dire qu'il ignore le paramètre `ttl` du mode cache.
+This mode allows you to return what is cached without time restraint, ie it ignores the `ttl` parameter of the cache mode.

 # Interface

-> Cette partie concerne la partie serveur
+> This part concerns the server part

-Pour aider un exemple d'interface est diponible dans `api/exemple.php`.
+To help an Interface Example is available in `api/Example.php`.

 ## Construction

-La construction d'une interface se fait en créant un objet `Oda\OdaInterface`.
+The construction of an interface is done by creating an object `Oda\OdaInterface`.

-Le constructeur attends une paramètre de type `Oda\OdaPrepareInterface`.
+The constructor waits for a type parameter `Oda\OdaPrepareInterface`.

-Les paramètres:
+Parameters:
-* `modeDebug`: (Boolean) (par défaut faux) à vrai des informations supplémentaires seront fournis à l'exécution.
+* `modeDebug`: (Boolean) (False default) to true additional information will be provided at runtime.
-* `modePublic`: (Boolean) (par défaut vrai) Voir le chapitre sur la sécurité
+* `modePublic`: (Boolean) (par défaut vrai) See the chapter on safety
-* `modeSortie`: (Boolean) (par défaut json) Voir le capitre sur le mode de sortie
+* `modeSortie`: (Boolean) (par défaut json) See the chapter on output mode
-* `fileName`: (String) (par défaut null) Voir le capitre sur le mode de sortie
+* `fileName`: (String) (par défaut null) See the chapter on output mode
-* `arrayIntput`: (Array) (par défaut vide) Il s'agit du tableau des paramètres qu'attend l'interface
+* `arrayIntput`: (Array) (par défaut vide) This is the table of parameters that the interface expects
-* `arrayIntputOpt`: (Array) (par défaut vide) Il s'agit du tableau des paramètres optionels pour l'interface, avec leur valeur par défaut
+* `arrayIntputOpt`: (Array) (par défaut vide) This is the table of optional parameters for the interface, with their default value

 Example:
 {{code:buildInerface}}

-## Mode de sortie
+## Output mode

-Les interfaces peuvent être configurer pour renvoyer différent type de contenu.
+Interfaces can be configured to send different types of content.

-Pour paramétrer le type de sortie, soit sur l'objet interface avec l'attribut `modeSortie` soit en fournissant le paramètre `ODAFileType`.
+To set the output type either on the interface object with the `output mode` attribute or by supplying the` ODAFileType` parameter.

-Les différents types de sortie:
+Different types of output:
-* `text`: simple texte
+* `Text`: simple text
-* `json`: format standard
+* `Json`: standard format
-* `xml`: restriction sur le format des données, un tableau
+* `Xml`: restriction on data format, array
-* `csv`: restriction sur le format des données, un tableau
+* `Csv`: restriction on the format of the data, a table

-## Fichier de sortie
+## Output file

-Les interfaces peuvent être configurer pour renvoyer un fichier à la place d'afficher les données.
+Interfaces can be configured to return a file instead of displaying the data.

-Pour paramétrer le fichier de sortie, soit sur l'objet interface avec l'attribut `fileName` soit en fournissant le paramètre `ODAFileName`.
+To set the output file either on the interface object with the `fileName` attribute or by supplying the` ODAFileName` parameter.

-## Les paramètres à destination de l'interface
+## Parameters to the interface

-Dans une interface tous les paramètres d'appel sont disponibles dans l'attribut sur l'interface: `inputs`
+In an interface all call parameters are available in the attribute on the interface: `inputs`

-Exemple:
+Example:
 {{code:getInput}}

-## Les reqêtes
+## The requests

-Les interfaces Oda permettent une implémentation intégrer pour le requêtage SQL.
+Oda interfaces allow an embedded implementation for SQL querying.

-Exemple:
+Example:
 {{code:reqInterface}}

-* Si dans la configuration du côté serveur, il a été spécifié une extension, il n'est toutefois pas nécessaire de l'indiquer dans le nom des tables.
+* If an extension has been specified in the server-side configuration, it is not necessary to specify it in the table names.

-## La sortie
+## The output

-Pour établir ce que l'interface va afficher en retour de son appel, il faut utiliser des méthodes.
+To establish what the interface will display in return for its call, methods must be used.

-* `addDataReqSQL`: (Oda\OdaRetourReqSql) Un facilitateur pour ajouter le retour des requêtes SQL.
+* `addDataReqSQL`: (Oda\OdaRetourReqSql) A facilitator to add the return of SQL queries.
-* `addDataObject`: (Objet) Un facilitateur pour ajouter un objet.
+* `addDataObject`: (Objet) A facilitator to add an object.
-* `addDataStr`: (String) Pour ajouter qu'une chaine.
+* `addDataStr`: (String) To add a string.
-* `dieInError`:  (String) Pour retourner une erreur.
+* `dieInError`:  (String) To return an error.

 # Modal (Popup)

-* Exemple d'implémentation
+* Example of implementation
 {{code:implModal}}

 # Template HTML

-* Dans un fichier HTML (patials, template, index.html) définir un template
+* In an HTML file (patials, template, index.html) define a template
 {{code:htmlTemplate}}

 * The elements between `{{...}}` Are expressions with variables defined in the scope of the template (see below)